Overview

 Organization Settings > Platform > Environments.

-- Find the environment you want to forward traces from and click Edit on its card.
+- Find the environment you want to forward traces from and click Configure on its card, then click Edit Environment.

 - In the Trace Forwarding section, select your configured endpoint from the list.